 Childcare work is a major employer worldwide.
-The number of people employed in this sector is expected to expand, especially in developing countries where more women have entered the workforce and are choosing childcare centers over babysitters or childcare from relatives.
+The number of people employed in this sector is expected to expand, especially in developing countries where more women have entered the workforce and are choosing childcare centres over babysitters or childcare from relatives.
 However, it is considered to be an occupation at high risk for work-related skin disorders.

 Why childcare workers are at risk for occupational skin disorders